 Seq is the transaction sequence number.

 P# is the number of the pump being used.

 Pr is the product number of the product being pumped.

-Device is the type of device the transaction was started from: reader (island card

-reader), POS console, site (full serve mode or ACTIVATE PUMP).

-Acct is the payment type: cash, club, credit, checking, or savings (checking and

-savings cards are also called debit cards).
+Device is the type of device the transaction was started from: reader (island card reader), POS console, site (full serve mode or ACTIVATE PUMP).
+Acct is the payment type: cash, club, credit, checking, or savings (checking and savings cards are also called debit cards).
 Card # is the account number for card sales.
 Quantity is the number of gallons pumped so far.
-This is the most current value

-available for the type of pump being used.

-\$Total is the dollar value of fuel pumped so far.
-This is the most current value

-available for the type of pump being used.
+This is the most current value available for the type of pump being used. \$Total is the dollar value of fuel pumped so far.
+This is the most current value available for the type of pump being used.
 Status is the status of the transaction.
-The status may be:

-Pumping Get verf

-All done Aborting

-Need verf Got verf
+The status may be: Pumping All done Need verf Get verf Aborting Got verf

-may be preceded by Payable if pumping is complete or if there are merchandise items on the sale.
+The last four items may be preceded by Payable if pumping is complete or if there are merchandise items on the sale.